Neonatal respiratory distress syndrome

 - Problems with lung development and growth (bronchopulmonary dysplasia)

-- Delayed mental development and intellectual disability associated with brain damage and/or bleeding
+- Delayed development or intellectual disability associated with brain damage or bleeding

 - Problems with eye development (retinopathy of prematurity) and blindness